Applied spectroscopy: Oxidation

 Polymers are susceptible to attack by atmospheric oxygen, especially at elevated temperatures encountered during processing to shape.
 Many process methods such as extrusion and injection moulding involve pumping molten polymer into tools, and the high temperatures needed for melting may result in oxidation unless precautions are taken.
 For example, a forearm crutch suddenly snapped and the user was severely injured in the resulting fall.
-The crutch had fractured across a polypropylene insert within the aluminium tube of the device, and IR spectroscopy of the material showed that it had oxidised, possibly as a result of poor moulding.
+The crutch had fractured across a polypropylene insert within the aluminum tube of the device, and IR spectroscopy of the material showed that it had oxidized, possibly as a result of poor moulding.

 Oxidation is usually relatively easy to detect, owing to the strong absorption by the carbonyl group in the spectrum of polyolefins.
 Polypropylene has a relatively simple spectrum, with few peaks at the carbonyl position (like polyethylene).
 Oxidation tends to start at tertiary carbon atoms because free radicals here are more stable, so last longer and are attacked by oxygen.
-The carbonyl group can be further oxidised to break the chain, so weakening the material by lowering the molecular weight, and cracks start to grow in the regions affected.
+The carbonyl group can be further oxidized to break the chain, so weakening the material by lowering the molecular weight, and cracks start to grow in the regions affected.